5th Floor, Rajapushpa Summit

 To understand geography trends, Download Sample Report.

-The nitrogenous fertilizer market is fragmented, and the market has a significant presence of Chinese and non-Chinese manufacturers.
+The nitrogenous fertilizer market is fragmented and has a significant presence of various small and large manufacturers.
 The top three companies have just about 15% of the nitrogenous fertilizer production capacity.
-However, there has been some consolidation of the market over the past five years, especially in Europe and North America.
+However, there has been a little consolidation of the market over the past five years, especially in Europe and North America.
 The fragmented nature of the market is due to the wide availability of raw material required for the manufacture of nitrogenous fertilizers.

 1.1 Study Deliverables